Eddie Redmayne

-He began his professional acting career in West End theatre before making his screen debut in 1996 with guest television appearances.
-His first films were Like Minds (2006), The Good Shepherd (2006) and Elizabeth: The Golden Age (2007).
-On the stage, Redmayne starred in the productions of Red from 2009 to 2010 and Richard II from 2011 to 2012.
-The former won him the Tony Award for Best Featured Actor in a Play and the Laurence Olivier Award for Best Actor in a Supporting Role.
-His film breakthrough came with the roles of Colin Clark in the biopic My Week with Marilyn (2011) and Marius Pontmercy in the musical Les Misérables (2012).
+Redmayne began his professional acting career in West End theatre starring in productions of The Goat, or Who Is Sylvia?
+(2004), for which he gained a nomination for an Olivier Award, Red (2009–2010), which won him that award, and Richard II (2011–2012).
+He made his Broadway debut in the transfer of Red, earning a Tony Award for Best Featured Actor in a Play.
+He starred as The Emcee in a West End revival of Cabaret in 2022, earning a Laurence Olivier Award for Best Actor in a Musical.
+He returned to Broadway in 2024, acting in a transfer of Cabaret, which earned him a nomination for the Tony Award for Best Actor in a Musical.

-Redmayne gained consecutive nominations for the Academy Award for Best Actor for his portrayals of the physicist Stephen Hawking in The Theory of Everything (2014) and the transgender artist Lili Elbe in The Danish Girl (2015), winning for the former.
-From 2016 to 2022, he starred as Newt Scamander in the Fantastic Beasts film series, and from 2021 to 2022, he starred in a production of Cabaret, winning the Laurence Olivier Award for Best Actor in a Musical.
-He has also portrayed Tom Hayden in The Trial of the Chicago 7 (2020) and Charles Cullen in The Good Nurse (2022).
+His first leading film role came with Like Minds (2006), and his breakthrough came with the roles of Colin Clark in the biopic My Week with Marilyn (2011) and Marius Pontmercy in the musical Les Misérables (2012).
+Redmayne won the Academy Award for Best Actor for his portrayal of the physicist Stephen Hawking in The Theory of Everything (2014).
+He was nominated in the same category for playing the transgender artist Lili Elbe in The Danish Girl (2015).
+From 2016 to 2022, he starred as Newt Scamander in the Fantastic Beasts film series.
+He has also portrayed Tom Hayden in The Trial of the Chicago 7 (2020), Charles Cullen in The Good Nurse (2022), and the Jackal in the television series The Day of the Jackal (2024).

 Early life and education

 Edward John David Redmayne was born on 6 January 1982 in Westminster, London.
 His mother, Patricia (née Burke), runs a relocation business, and his father, Richard Redmayne, is a businessman in corporate finance.
-His paternal great-grandfather was Sir Richard Redmayne (1865–1955), a civil and mining engineer.
-He has an elder brother, cricketer James Redmayne, a younger brother, and an elder half-brother, Charlie Redmayne, who is CEO of the UK division of publisher HarperCollins and half-sister.
-From the age of 10, Redmayne attended Jackie Palmer Stage School, where he found his love for acting and singing, alongside James Corden.
+His paternal great-grandfather was Sir Richard Redmayne (1865–1955), a civil and mining engineer, and a leading figure in improving mine safety in the early twentieth century.
+Sir Richard also led an enquiry into an experiment by the chain Boots to reduce the working week, allowing workers to have a 48-hour weekend, which found that the workers were happier, had better health, and were less likely to be absent, and advocated its adoption across wider industry.
+He has an elder brother, James Redmayne, a younger brother, and an elder half-brother, Charlie Redmayne, who is the former CEO of the UK division of publisher HarperCollins, and a half-sister.

-Redmayne attended Eaton House, Colet Court, and then Eton College, where he was in the same year as Prince William.
-He went on to read History of Art at Trinity College, Cambridge, from where he graduated with 2:1 Honours in 2003.
-He received a choral scholarship to attend Cambridge.
-While at Cambridge, Redmayne was a member of the University Pitt Club.